artomweb/3d_wordclouds/README.md

 python generate_freq.py <URI>
 ````

-This will generate both '<URI>_lyrics.csv' and '<URI>.txt'
+This will generate '`<URI>`_lyrics.csv', '`<URI>`.txt'

+3. For the program to run blender, `blender` needs to be accessible from the commandline

+-
-3. Run WordPile.py with blender as the URI as an argument after '--'
+Alternatively run WordPile.py with blender as the URI as an argument after '--'

 ````
 blender -b --python WordPile.py -- <URI>
 ````

 Adjustable parameters in 'config.txt'
 -----